 ”Beyond YouTube’s role in hosting videos through embeds on political websites, after reading a piece on AI…I thought I’d look more into why it increasingly feels YouTube, like Google, is being harnessed as a powerful agenda booster for certain political voices.”

 Using the latest version of fake news called “A Tease”, Jonathan located 6,902 AI-generated YouTube videos that portrayed themselves as “news.”

 “Curated, Republished, and AI-Narrated — Each “Tease” AI-generated video consists of a progressive “slideshow” of still images related to the title of the video, which originate from various websites, WordPress blogs, and content delivery networks across the internet.
 It’s notable that the last frame of these “Tease” videos seem to have a “copyright” disclaimer.”

 “A computerized voice ‘reads’ out text from published news articles and other news-related content as the slideshow progresses.
 The narration is surprisingly accurate and coherent, except for the brief pauses during the transitions between the sources from which the video derives its ‘story.’”

-In other words, we are looking at the next evolution of AI generated, so-called “news” videos that have escalated the use of the YouTube algorithm so that……literally…..no one is in charge of what any of us see or even know if it is the truth.
+We are looking at the next evolution of AI generated, so-called “news” videos that have escalated the use of the YouTube algorithms so that no one is in charge of what any of us see.
 Albright’s article is continuing to tally the videos and has made an approximation at around 80,000 so far.

-The time has come to drop the curtain on AI-controlled mind influence.
-Just as YouTube designed an algorithm to advance profitability for videos and viewing, there is a requirement to have an intelligent AI that can cut through the lies, misinformation, and misrepresentation.
-As a society we need to transition from looking at technology as a “solution” to our problems, and instead begin using it as a guide.
+The time has come to educate ourselves about AI-controlled mind influence.
+Just as YouTube designed an algorithm to advance profitability for videos and viewing, there is a requirement to have an education and AI countermeasure systems that are not incentivized by ad-dollars, but for the search of the truth.
+Solutions must be brought forward that can cut through the lies, misinformation, and misrepresentation.